Reviews of Books, Movies and Music about Saint Joan of Arc

 THE MAID by KIMBERLY CUTTER Read Review Here

-This is a new book about Joan of Arc released in October of 2011 that is a mixture of fiction and historical facts.
+This is a newer book about Joan of Arc released in October of 2011 that is a mixture of fiction and historical facts.
 The linked review is from the New York Times Sunday Book Review.

 |